charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 | GND  | gnd     | Ground |
 | VCC  | 3v3     | Power positive (3.3V power supply input) |

-The configuration that worked for us for the two FireBettles were (as defined by the ESPHome substitutions in the yaml).
-Note that the GPIO pin's have multiple names, and to find out which physical ESP32 GPIO is named you will have to read the documentation of the manufactor.
-In this case FireBettle provides good wiki's to read up on.
+The configuration that worked for us with the FireBettle2 ESP32-E and FireBettle2 ESP32S boards is as follows (as defined by the ESPHome substitutions in the YAML file).
+Keep in mind that GPIO pins often have multiple names.
+To identify the physical GPIO pin on the ESP32, you'll need to consult the manufacturer’s documentation.
+In this case, FireBettle provides detailed wikis, which are great resources for getting the pin mappings correct.

-The below example assumes that you've setup a addOn/docker service in HomeAssistant, however, the url can be anything on your local network.
-As long as the payload is a PNG image with the correct resolution.
-For the 13.3 K model, this is 680x920 pixels.
+The example below assumes you've set up an add-on/docker service within Home Assistant.
+However, the URL can be anything accessible on your local network, as long as the payload is a PNG image with the correct resolution.
+For the 13.3" K model, the required resolution is 680x920 pixels.

 <details markdown="1">
 <summary><b>GPIO Configuration for FireBettle2 ESP32-E</b></summary>